Esri/geodev-hackerlabs/data/create_and_edit_data/lab.md

 1. Go to [developers.arcgis.com](http://developers.arcgis.com) and login.

-2. Click the `Hosted Data` icon > `New Feature Service` to create a new dataset.
+2. Go to `Layers` and then click `Create New Layer` to create a new dataset.

  Specify the following:

  ```
  Title: PDX Points
+ Tags: Portland
  Description: PDX Points
- Type: Points
- Tags: Portland
+ Geometry: points
  ```

-3. Click `Continue` and then `Add` the following fields to `Field Alias`, `Field Name` and `Data Type`:
+3. Under `Fields`, `Add` the following fields:

  ```
- Name, Name, (String)
+ Name (String)
- Type, Type, (String)
+ Type (String)
- Date, Date, (Date)
+ Date (Date)
  ```

  NOTE: You can create as many fields you want.

-4. Click `Continue`  then choose any symbol and `Publish Service`.
+4. Click `Create Layer`.

-5. Click `Edit in ArcGIS Online`.
-This should load the layer into the Map Viewer.
+5. Click `Open in Map Viewer`.
+This should load the layer into the ArcGIS Online Map Viewer.

-6. Zoom to Portland, USA.
+6. Zoom to Portland, Oregon, USA.

 7. Click `Edit` then select `New Feature` then hover your mouse over the map.
 Click on the map to add some points to the feature layer dataset.
 Make sure you add field values to the popup window.